D-Ktech/info2180-lab2/README.md

-# info2180-lab2
+# INFO2180 Lab 2
-This is a completed version of lab 2 for student 620106154.
+This is Lab 2 for Dravon Anderson.